KenKundert/nestedtext/doc/alternatives.rst

     The type of the value ``2`` is ambiguous; it may be integer or real.
 This may cause problems when combined into an array, such as ``[1.85, 1.94, 2, 2.09]``.
 A casually written program may choke on a non-homogeneous array that consists of an integer among the floats.
-This is the reason that JSON does not distinguish between integers and reals.

     YAML is notorious for ambiguities because it allows unquoted strings.  ``2`` is a valid integer, real, and string.
 Similarly, ``no`` is a valid Boolean